Skip to main content

 readonly AzureKeyVaultClient keyVaultClient;

-// Must match with key algorithm (RSA or ECDSA)
+//Must match with key algorithm (RSA or ECDSA)

-// OID for RSA PKCS1RsaEncryption(1.2.840.113549.1.1.1) can have any digest algorithm
+//For RSA PKCS1RsaEncryption(1.2.840.113549.1.1.1) OID can be used with any digest algorithm

-// For ECDSA, use OIDs from this family: http://oid-info.com/get/1.2.840.10045.4.3
+//For ECDSA use OIDs from this family http://oid-info.com/get/1.2.840.10045.4.3

 protected override IDigestCalculator DigestCalculator => new DigestCalculator(HashAlgorithmType.SHA256); //Digest algorithm